skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 I felt we could do better if we committed more to scrum, and the rest of the squad bought into giving that a try.
 Around this point our product owner moved on so one of us had to step up to that role.
-We decided to take the scrum master role into the squad too, so both roles were being done full time by someone working with the squad.
+Our scrum master was about to become the Tribe's Agile Delivery Manager, so we decided to take the scrum master role into the squad too, taking coaching and spot-checks from our ex-scrum master.
 As I was squad lead by this point, I took on those jobs and starting reading up!

 A few sprints later...